Editions

-The ‘magic bullet theory’: this is how Lee Harvey Oswald ‘murdered’ JFK according to the Warren Commission
+The ‘magic bullet theory’: how Lee Harvey Oswald murdered JFK according to the Warren Commission

-Sixty years after the assassination of President John F Kennedy, new information and research are raising questions about the ‘single bullet theory’.
+Over sixty years after the assassination of President John F Kennedy, research continues to raise doubts over the official story.

 Friday 22 November, 1963, President John F Kennedy was shot twice and killed while his motorcade drove through Dealey Plaza in downtown Dallas, Texas.
 A panel was set up to investigate the assassination of JFK, that came to be known as the Warren Commission.